bmn-mrls/MyNotes/README.md

-# MyNotes
+# Yottings
-Android application that allows you to create and save notes to take them everywhere
+Android application that allows you to create and save notes everywhere.